 Like Samuel, God called Velma Tim to serve Him with an audible voice.
 Although she resisted at first, she said a whole-hearted yes to God when she was 22.
-Now she’s studying at Asbury Theological Seminary, but even as she’s preparing to answer the call, she’s part of a vibrant prayer ministry on campus.
+She later attended Asbury Theological Seminary, and as she prepared to answer the call, she was part of a vibrant prayer ministry on campus.

 “Prayer is the core of who we as Christians are,” Velma said.
 “Prayer is where our relationship with God is developed.
 The Scriptures come alive when our prayer life and intimacy with God is good.
 Prayer allows us to be victorious over situations we can’t change unless we have a good prayer life.”

-While at Asbury Seminary, she actively participates in and helps to lead several prayer groups.
-These include daily prayer in Estes Chapel and Wednesday night prayer in Richard Allen Chapel.
+While at Asbury Seminary, she actively participated in and helped to lead several prayer groups.
+These included daily prayer in Estes Chapel and Wednesday night prayer in Richard Allen Chapel.

 “I’ve seen dramatic transformations on campus that couldn’t have been without God,” she said.
 “I’ve walked with a few students on their journey and seen God take them from total brokenness to a life of victory.”